-12) We do use a Flash player but do we have to use the Flash variant of your API and beacon?
+14) We don't use a Flash player, but what would be the advantages to us of switching to a Flash player and using the Flash variant of your API and beacon?

 We do not mandate that you use the Flash API but we do strongly encourage you to do so.
 The Flash API gets bound / compiled into your player and therefore is guaranteed to "travel" with your player if it gets embedded in other publisher websites.
 This ensures that all end-user plays get captured and registered.
 If you used the Javascript API to instrument your Flash player then you would have to make sure other publishers that embedded your video player also inserted the Javascript API and instrumentation which would be an additional management overhead.